giftyemefatechhub/AgileProject/README.md

 - Progress Tracking: Employees can track their progress for each sprint.
 - Mood Tracking: Employees can document their mood.
 - Break Notifications: Employees receive notifications for taking breaks.
 - Calendar: The app includes a calendar feature for scheduling tasks and events.

-## Usage
-To access the Task Management app
-- Register an account
-- log into your account
-- Manage tasks
-- Track your progress for each sprint
-- Document your mood
-- Receive notifications for taking breaks
-- Schedule tasks and events using calendar feature

 ## Installation